Top Ten Ingredients for a Good Song

 A song with lyrics like that can take you to a magical place and into the story.

-Nod that head in time to the music!
+Nod your head in time to the music!

 I hate music artists whose songs all sound the same.
-It just reflects on a lack of creativity and it is not at all inspiring.
+It reflects a lack of creativity and is not at all inspiring.

 A combination of some of the other items on this list!